sclabs/private-ghp/README.md

  - `PRIVATE_GHP_CLIENT_ID`
  - `PRIVATE_GHP_CLIENT_SECRET`

-After the first deploy, you may need to refresh SSL certs by running
+After the first deploy, you may need to renew the SSL certs by running

-    !cloud refresh
+    !cloud renew

 Compiling dependencies
 ----------------------